Business Intelligence in Manufacturing

 What Changes in Business

 What is of interest changes.
 For example, a few years back we worked on a shop floor data report that presented production in a way that drew attention to the speed of production.
 The factory was operating at capacity 24/7 and keeping an eye on speed was key to keeping things moving.
 The balance between moving faster and risking downtime, to slowing down and having an easier life was front and centre.
-Years later these are different time, smaller runs, no longer at capacity, the focus has changed, alongside this you would expect the reports produced are changed, even over the same data.
+Years later these are different time, smaller runs, no longer at capacity, the focus has changed, alongside this you would expect the reports produced are changed, even over the same data, the emphasis was then on minimising cost rather than maximising capacity.
+Same source data, different management focus, different KPI's.

 In order to get the year-on-year efficiency gain, manufacturers need it is clear that operations will change even if the systems stay the same.
 There is bound to be some rework, squeezing more value out of the original investment in BI and reporting.